CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ### `set_new_caller_share`
 !!! description "`PegKeeper.set_new_caller_share(_new_caller_share: uint256):`"

-    Function to update the caller share.
+    Function to set the caller share to `_new_caller_share`.

-    Emits: `SetNewCallerShare` event.
+    Emits: `SetNewCallerShare`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_new_caller_share` |  `uint256` | New caller share |

-    !!! warning
+    !!!note
-        This function can only be called by the `admin` of the PegKepper, which is the ownership agent (CurveDAO).
-Therefore, changing the caller share requires a DAO vote.
+        This function is only callable by the admin of the contract.

     ??? quote "Source code"